08 Feb Wedding Guest Speech Guide(Last Updated On: 30/06/2018)

 Obvious Time Limit Signals

 This is easier to mange if not spontaneous on the night.
 Advise guests on limitation of topics.
 For example family politics is a no go zone and advise to focus on the couple.
 If this is done on the night then do not say “do not talk about family politics or X topic”.
-Advice everyone that their focus should be about the couple and leave it at that.
+Advise everyone that their focus should be about the couple and leave it at that.
+The MC can be used on the night to advice everyone beforehand on topics if required.

 In-house Jokes To A Minimum